 In GTD, a project is defined as “any outcome you’re committed to achieving that will take more than one action step to complete”.
 I’ve created an Evernote note template that I use to plan each and every project that I take on.
 The template is based on the “Five Phases of Project Planning” (see Getting Things Done Chapter 3), and it looks like this:

+You can download a copy of this template using the link at the bottom of this post.
 Use the information from the previous two posts to easily import the template back into Evernote.

 Before continuing, I suggest you re-read Chapter 3 of Getting Things Done—”Getting Projects Creatively Under Way: The Five Phases of Project Planning”.
 David Allen describes how to tackle projects much better than I can.